bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/02_User_Manual_App_Development/02_Python.rst

 The main program of the application is a sequential code that contains calls to the selected tasks.
-In addition, when synchronizing for task data from the main program, there exist four API functions that can to be invoked:
+In addition, when synchronizing for task data from the main program, there exist seven API functions that can to be invoked:

+compss_file_exists(file_name)
+   Check if a file exists.
+If it does not exist, it check if file has been accessed before by calling the runtime.

 compss_open(file_name, mode=’r’)
    Similar to the Python *open()* call.